digitalave/digitalave-old-website-2023-07-06/_posts/2021-04-16-How-To-Setup-Jenkins-On-Kubernetes.md

 ## STEP 03: Create a PersistentVolumeClaim

-"PersistentVolumeClaim" is request for storage with a specific size and access mode.
-In this case I'm  going to claim 5GB of storage to my "Jenkins_Home"
+"PersistentVolumeClaim" request for storage with a specific size and access mode.
+In this case, I'm  going to claim 5GB of storage to my "Jenkins_Home."

-Now, Create another file named with "jenkins-pvc.yaml" and phast below content.
+Now, Create another file named "jenkins-pvc.yaml" and paste the below content.

-Note: Make sure to match the selector lables If you are planing to change the manifest as you like.
-(Ex: usage: jenkins-shared-deployement)
+Note: Make sure to match the selector labels If you plan to change the manifest as you like.
+(Ex: usage: Jenkins-shared-deployment)

 ```yaml
 apiVersion: v1